 By any means, this is not a closed list of possible uses for overlays and everyone can find unique and innovative uses for it.

 The Twitch overlay is a way you can customise your broadcast, so it fits your style of streaming and the general vibe of the channel.
 It is not only a flashy gadget to dangle in front of your audience’s eyes.
 The way your stream looks and is organised should be something unique to you, so it creates your brand as a streamer.
-The more thought, creativeness, and effort you put into it, the more individual your stream becomes and the more professional you will appear.
+The more thought, creativeness, and effort you put into it, the more individual your stream becomes and the more professional you will appear – it will definitely help you attract more viewers and have your stream stand out.

 Another extremely important role a stream overlay plays in your stream is keeping the audience engaged in your content.
 By displaying information about the current game, alerts, and notifications about recent events, such as donations, subscriptions, and follows you are passively encouraging viewers to do support your channel and react to displayed events.
 Not to mention that displaying a nick of the person following or tipping you is a great form of appreciating their gesture.